MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockComponents/minecraftBlock_display_name.md

 `minecraft:display_name` is a `String` component that specifies the language file key that maps to what text will be displayed when you hover over the block.

 >[!IMPORTANT]
-> `minecraft:creative_category` requires the Holiday Creator Features experimental toggle to be set to `true` in order to function properly.
+> `minecraft:display_name` requires the Holiday Creator Features experimental toggle to be set to `true` in order to function properly.
 >
 >Holiday Creator Features contains experimental gameplay features.
 As with all experiments, you may see additions, removals, and changes in functionality in Minecraft versions without significant advanced warning.
 >